NicolasKheirallah/NextJs-M365-Blog/data/blog/Excel-using-Power-Automate.md

 ---
 date: '2022-10-21T21:51:21.726Z'
 title: How to automatically extract list items and add them to an Excel using Power Automate
-description: A guide on how to use power automate to fill an excel
+description: A guide on how to use power automation to fill an excel
 tags: ['Power Automate', 'SharePoint', 'Lists']
-summary: A guide on how to use power automate to fill an excel
+summary: A guide on how to use power automation to fill an excel
 authors: ['default']
 ---

-1. A simple Power Automate job I did for a client who wanted all the list created wthin a month emailed to her as an Excel, So this is how I did it:
+1. A simple Power Automate job I did for a client who wanted all the lists created wthin a month emailed to her as an Excel, So this is how I did it:
    First visit Power Automate:

    https://make.powerautomate.com/

 2. Press Create

-3. Choose Scheduled cloud flow
+3. Choose a Scheduled cloud flow
    ![Image](/static/images/assets/ExcelusingPowerAutomate/0.png)

 4. Choose when the script will run, I choose once a month.